braze-inc/braze-docs/_docs/_hidden/private_betas/quick_push.md

 ### Device-specific settings

 Settings specific to iOS and Android are not supported when multiple platforms or devices are selected.
-This includes settings like notification channels and groups, TTL, display priority, sounds, and more.
+This includes settings like [push action buttons]({{site.baseurl}}/user_guide/message_building_by_channel/push/advanced_push_options/push_action_buttons/), notification channels and groups, TTL, display priority, sounds, and more.

 For more information on device-specific settings, refer to the following article collections: